bartoszwalicki/pizza-composer/.ai/api-plan.md

 -   **Success Codes**:
     -   `201 Created`: Composition created successfully.
 -   **Error Codes**:
-    -   `400 Bad Request`: Invalid input (e.g., more than 10 ingredients, invalid rating, missing `generation_duration` for AI type).
+    -   `400 Bad Request`: Invalid input (e.g., more than 10 ingredients for manual, more than 3 base ingredients for ai-generated, invalid rating).
     -   `401 Unauthorized`: Authentication token missing or invalid.
     -   `500 Internal Server Error`: Unexpected server error.
+    -   `503 Service Unavailable`: AI service is temporarily unavailable (for ai-generated type).

 #### 2.1.2 Get all compositions for the authenticated user
 -   **Method**: `GET`